suhanimht/FreightFox-Shipment_analysis/README.md

 Built a single-file Streamlit app that recomputes every statistic live from `shipments_cleaned.csv` rather than hardcoding numbers, so sidebar filters (region/carrier/mode/date) stay consistent across all six tabs.
 Chose Streamlit over a no-code builder for full control over the statistical tests shown alongside each chart — the assignment asked for reasoning, not just visuals.

 ### Phase 6 — Deploy, GitHub, Executive Summary
-Deployed on Streamlit Community Cloud (fastest free option with GitHub-native CI).
+Deployed on Streamlit Community Cloud.
 Repo structured with a public GitHub history and full documentation.
-Executive Summary tab added to the dashboard itself as a one-glance entry point for a non-technical stakeholder.

 ---